What is AES encryption?

-There are numerous different types of encryption used to keep data secure, whether that be messages sent over the open web such as through email, secure chats, or messaging apps like WhatsApp, or data stored in the cloud, in an on-premise data centre, on a device or on a removable drive.
-All of them, however fall into five algorithm types:
+There are several forms of encryption that can be used to secure data, whether its messages sent over the open web through email, secure chats, or messaging apps like WhatsApp, or data stored in the cloud, in an on-premise data centre, on a device, or on a removable drive.
+However, most of these use one of five types of algorithm:

-- RSA, a public key algorithm that includes protocols like PGP, SSL/TLS and SSH
+- RSA – a public key algorithm that comprises protocols such as PGP, SSL/TLS, and SSH

-- Data Encryption Standard (DES), which was originally developed by the US government.
-Once considered uncrackable, the power of computers now means it can be compromised and so isn't suitable for the most sensitive data
+- Data Encryption Standard (DES) – a protocol originally created for the US government and once thought of as unbreakable.
+Modern computing power now means it can be compromised and so isn't appropriate for the most sensitive data

-- TripleDES a newer and more secure version of DES that was also developed by the US government, but has the disadvantage of being very slow
+- TripleDES – a more secure and up to date version of DES that was also developed by the US government but has the drawback of being quite slow

-- Twofish, which was created in response to a National Institute of Standards and Technology (NIST) call for a new, more secure encryption standard in the late 1990s.
-While it's considered very fast and very secure, it lost out in NIST's Advanced Encryption Standard competition to the final algorithm on our list
+- Twofish – developed in response to a National Institute of Standards and Technology (NIST) call for a new, more secure encryption standard at the turn of the millennium.
+While it's thought of as very fast and secure, it lost out in NIST's Advanced Encryption Standard competition to the final algorithm on our list

-- Advanced Encryption Standard (AES), originally known as Rijndael a portmanteau of the names of the Belgian developers who created it
+- Advanced Encryption Standard (AES) – originally known as Rijndael, a combination of the names of the Belgian developers who created it